Spatial Data (GIS)¶

-Time period: Species distribution datasets necessarily represent observations taken over a period of time.
-Best practices are to include an indication of the season or time range included in the dataset.
+Time period: If ths dataset represents observations taken over a period of time, then the best practices are to include an indication of the season or time range included in the dataset.

-Method of summarization: Species distribution datasets can be generated using a variety of different techniques and parameter specifications.
-Some indication of the methods used embedded in the filename and/or fieldnames will help make your datasets easier to interpret.
+Method of summarization: Some indication of the methods used to generate the data should be embedded in the filename and/or fieldnames to help make your datasets easier to interpret.

-Species identifier: Identification of species in filenames, fieldnames, or values is important especially in the case of multiple species comprising a single dataset.
+Species identifier: If applicable, identification of species in filenames, fieldnames, or values is important especially in the case of multiple species comprising a single dataset.
 In all cases use the species identification conventions specific to your field, where they exist.